Derby River Boat

 Passengers will board the boat at Exeter Bridge before setting off on a 45 minute return trip up the river to Darley Abbey.
 An electric lift will allow passengers in wheel chairs to use the boat.
 Initially there will only be one boarding / disembarking point but this could be expanded in subsequent years.

 Customers using the boat will be able to listen to an audio commentary on the way up the river which is crammed with facts about Derby’s fascinating history and it’s exciting plans for the future.
 There will be on board refreshments and educational entertainment for children of all ages.
+Take a look at our trailer video below to find out more about the boat service.

 Over a years worth of design work has gone into the boat and great attention has been made to making the boat as environmentally friendly as possible.
 The boat’s propulsion system is fully electric with the batteries being partially charged using on board solar panels.
 The Trust hopes that this will inspire local people to adopt electric vehicles and encourage local boat owners to convert to zero emission propulsion.